-The police in the never-ending pursuit of prosecuting people for sex crimes are using all sorts of different stings in order to catch individuals who are involved with crimes.
-To give readers a better understanding of whether police stings are legal in sex crime cases, our criminal defense lawyers are providing a review below.
+The police, in their relentless pursuit of prosecuting sex crimes, are employing a variety of stings to catch individuals involved in these offenses.
+To provide you with a comprehensive understanding of the legality of police stings in sex crime cases, our team of seasoned criminal defense lawyers is here to guide you.

-Basically, what this means that if they're using ruses where they're tricking people in to believing that they are, for example, under-age minors seeking some sort of sexual encounter.
+Basically, what this means is that if they're using ruses where they're tricking people into believing that they are, for example, underage minors seeking some sort of sexual encounter.

 Social Media and Chat Rooms Sex Stings

-Then, the would-be defendant has a conversation with them either over the phone, via text, via some sort of messenger, by a snap chat, by a Facebook or some other social media or application, and then they end up for example going to meet with someone who they believe is a 13 or 14 year old for the purpose of having some sort of a sexual encounter, the police are there and they end up arresting the person.
+Then, the would-be defendant has a conversation with them either over the phone, via text, via a messenger, via Snapchat, via Facebook, or through some other social media or application.
+Then they end up, for example, going to meet with someone who they believe is a 13 or 14-year-old for the purpose of having some sort of a sexual encounter, the police are there, and they end up arresting the person.

-Again, the sex crime cases of all cases that are filed throughout the nation the legislature of various jurisdictions are given the most leeway to violate into people's rights than any other crime that is charged.
-So, the answer is absolutely yes they can use certain sophisticated trickery in order to catch people who are committing sex-related offenses.
+Again, the sex crime cases among all cases that are filed throughout the nation, the legislature of various jurisdictions is given the most leeway to violate people's rights than any other crime that is charged.
+So, the answer is absolutely yes, they can use certain sophisticated trickery in order to catch people who are committing sex-related offenses.

-Now, the question then becomes — assuming they're allowed to do it — is the evidence that they have against the defendant sufficient to convict them of whatever offense they're being charged with.
+Now, the question then becomes — assuming they're allowed to do so — is the evidence they have against the defendant sufficient to convict them of the offense they're being charged with?
 Of course, that's a different story.

-That depends on what they're being charged with, what evidence the police have against them, what type of statements they made, and really in the end, if a jury saw the evidence and the jury saw what happened, would the jury convict the person?
-If the answer is yes they would convict the person, then obviously that person is probably going to want to negotiate some sort of a deal.
+That depends on what they're being charged with, what evidence the police have against them, what type of statements they made, and really, in the end, if a jury saw the evidence and the jury saw what happened, would the jury convict the person?
+If the answer is yes, they would convict the person; then, obviously, that person is likely to want to negotiate some sort of a deal.

 Defenses for Sex Crime Charges from Police Stings

-But there are defenses to these situations where the police are tricking people into becoming involved in serious sex-related offenses.
-One defense for example is that the person was entrapped into getting involved with this.
+However, there are defenses available in these situations where the police are luring individuals into serious sex-related offenses.
+One such defense is that the person was entrapped in the situation.

 In other words, that person would have never committed this crime but for the police goading them into it and really forcing things their way.
 One big area I see this in is in the pimping and pandering area where female police officers are posing as prostitutes and then someone will come up and start talking to them.